NoelDeMartin/cypress-solid/README.md

 });
 ```

 In this case, we're using two wildcards.
-One for the value of `schema:startTime`, which is a date generated at runtime; and one for the `schema:WatchAction` resource id, which could be an id generated dynamically.
+One for the value of `schema:startTime`, which is a date generated at runtime; and one for the fragment of the `schema:WatchAction` resource id, which could be a string generated dynamically.